ioBroker/ioBroker.javascript/docs/en/javascript.md

 }
 ```

-If state does not exist, a warning will be printed in the logs and the object: `{val: null, notExist: true}` will be returned.
+If state does not exist, a warning will be printed in the logs and the object `{ val: null, notExist: true }` will be returned.
 To suppress the warning check if the state exists before calling getState (see [existsState](#existsState)).

 ### getStateAsync